cliosight/cliosight_templates/json_examples/project_issue_tracker/README.md

 8. Specifying chart views in report configurations.
 9. Using a dropdown menu in charts to reduce the number of parameters and to change metrics.
 10. Forms with an import link to upload bulk data from a .csv file.
-11. Updating the value of a column and sending email notifications on certain events using triggers.
+11. Updating the value of a column or sending email notifications on certain events using triggers.
 12. Using a "helper_input" field in a form to provide a dynamic dropdown or to create empty space.
 13. Incorporating "html" tags in a Single Page Application (SPA).